GoogleCloudPlatform/endpoints-codelab-android/README.md

 ## Step 3 - Implement reading and writing tasks to the Datastore

-Let's start with some small refactoring :
+Let's start with some small refactoring:

 1. Rename the `MyBean` class to `TaskBean` (**Refactor > Rename**)
 2. Add a `Long id` attribute to the `TaskBean` class along with getter and